jeffreycwitt/pl399/docs/18-internet-and-control.md

 What are some examples Lessig offers for why this "indirect regulation" might be more effective or cost efficient than "direct regulation"?

 * Consider his discussion of the regulation of criminal behavior vs. regulating phone networks so that criminal behavior can be detected.
-* Consider his discussion of encryption and how the government (through its influence over commerce) controls the use of encryption
+* Consider his discussion of encryption and how the government (through its influence over commerce) controls the use of encryption.

 Let's connect this back to the main theme.
 If code that regulates imposes values, the indirect regulation through the regulation of code will equally impose values. **But because the imposition of value (via government control over code) is indirect, it will be harder to see.** Accordingly, it will be harder for "the people" to be a check on power of governments.
 How will the public be able to influence this kind of government regulation without the ability to see that it is happening?